mini-configs/macos-install-vagrant-virtualbox/README.md

 $ vagrant box add senglin/win-10-enterprise-vs2015community
 ```

+Make sure your internet does not go down during the process #8.
+This may return an error at the end of the download.
+Perform the procedure if an error occurs, on a stable connection and without using a proxy or vpn.

 You can find more boxes at Vagrant Cloud.
 Now create a test directory and cd into the test directory.
 Then we'll initialize the vagrant machine.